History of the constitution of the United Kingdom: Edwardian government

-Feudalism had declined as the organising principle of political life.
+The reign of Edward I (r.
+1272–1307) saw the continued development of Parliament as an institution.
+Edward summoned parliaments regularly, generally twice a year at Easter in the spring and after Michaelmas in the autumn.
+As feudalism declined, the political community expanded.
 The shires and boroughs were recognised as communes (Latin communitas) with a unified constituency capable of being represented by knights of the shire and burgesses in Parliament.

+In this period, law-making was still largely the prerogative of the monarch, and there was no difference between laws made in Parliament and laws made by the monarch alone.
+Outside of Parliament, the king could issue ordinances and writs that had the force of law.
+Furthermore, laws made in Parliament "were not made by the King in Parliament, but simply announced by the king or his ministers in a parliament."

+The first major statutes amending the common law were passed, beginning with the Statute of Westminster in 1275.
 Edward's legal reforms established the foundation of English land law, which was not significantly altered until 1925.
 For example, the Statute of Westminster of 1285 allowed for the creation of entails.
 Royal control over non-royal courts was also increased; the writ of Circumspecte Agatis limited the jurisdiction of ecclesiastical courts to attacks on clerics and matrimonial, testamentary, and moral concerns.

-As part of the 1267 Treaty of Montgomery, Henry III had recognised Llywelyn ap Gruffudd as Prince of Wales in return for Llywelyn's homage and fealty.
-When the Prince refused to attend Parliament to do homage, Edward invaded Wales in 1276 and by 1283 had completed the conquest of Wales.
-The Statute of Wales created as system of shires for northern Wales that were overseen by the Justiciar of North Wales.
-English criminal law was imposed, but Welsh law continued to apply in other areas of life (see Principality of Wales).
+Edward invaded Wales in 1276 and completed the conquest of Wales in 1283.
+The King himself took over the west and north of the country.
+The rest of Wales was divided between marcher lords.
+The Statute of Wales created a system of shires for northern Wales that were overseen by the Justiciar of North Wales.
+English criminal law was imposed, but Welsh law continued to apply in other areas of life.
+In 1301, the king gave his eldest son the title Prince of Wales with control of royal lands and rights in Wales (see Principality of Wales).

 The Ordinances of 1311 were a series of regulations imposed on King Edward II by the Lords and higher clergy to restrict the power of the king.

 Throughout the middle ages, common land was a source of welfare for common people, peasant labourers bound by a feudal system of control.
 In 1348, the Black Death struck England, and killed around a third of the population.
 As peasants lost their lords, and there was a shortage of workers, wages rose.
 The King and Parliament responded with the Statute of Labourers 1351 to freeze wage rises.
 This led to the Peasants’ Revolt of 1381, where leaders demanded an end to feudalism, and for everything to be held in common.
 Despite the revolt’s violent repression, slavery and serfdom broke down, yet most people remained without any substantial liberty, in political or economic rights.

 As sheep farming became more profitable than agricultural work, enclosures of common land dispossessed more people, who turned into paupers and were punished.